input-output-hk/atala-prism/credentials-verification/docs/cardano/metadata-schema.md

   `version`): this becomes problematic with clashes, like `version` and `vendor`.
   - Not having string keys, only integer keys: this is just premature optimization, having something readable by humans is preferred.

+A fee analysis is [here](metadata-schema-fee.md), where schema variations are compared.